aws-samples/eks-cluster-upgrades-workshop/modules/README.md

+:bangbang:THIS MODULES WERE MOVED TO DOCUSSAURUS, YOU CAN FIND IT [HERE](../website/) :bangbang:

 # Creating the environment

 In order to properly start the environment you will need to deploy the following Cloudformation template: